spawnmarvel/linux-and-azure/azure-extra-linux-vm/kibana-elasticsearch-file-beat/README.md

   # Paths that should be crawled and fetched.
 Glob based paths.
   paths:
       - C:\Logs\ps1.log
     # - /var/log/*.log
     #- c:\programdata\elasticsearch\logs\*
+# filestream is an input for collecting log messages from files.
+- type: filestream

+  # Unique ID among all inputs, an ID is required.
+  id: my-filestream-ps1-2

+  # Change to true to enable this input configuration.
+  enabled: true

+  # Paths that should be crawled and fetched.
+Glob based paths.
+  paths:
+      - C:\Logs\ps2.log
+    # - /var/log/*.log
+    #- c:\programdata\elasticsearch\logs\*
 ```